clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 #.
 Log in.

 #.
-Add a Systemd-Boot timeout period or Systemd-Boot will not
+Add a Systemd-Boot timeout period or Systemd-Boot will not present the
-   present the boot menu and will boot |CL|.
+   boot menu of available OSes to choose from and will always boot |CL|.

    .. code-block:: bash